zhangshuyun/gitaly/doc/object_deduplication.md

 From a Gitaly point of view this is a very transparent solution.
 Almost all RPC's should continue to work without modification on repositories that are linked to a pool.
+This is because Git natively supports `objects/info/alternates`.

 What is new is that GitLab must manage the pool repository and the pool relations in Gitaly.